Frefreak/certbot-dns-tencentcloud/README.md

 1. Which strategy should I choose to limit my API key access to only allow DNS resolution related operation?

-Currently it seems there's no specific strategy corresponding to this, and sadly the only strategy I tried that worked is **QCloudResourceFullAccess**.
-Trying to negotiate with tencent cloud team to support this is on my todo-list though.
+~~Currently it seems there's no specific strategy corresponding to this, and sadly the only strategy I tried that worked is **QCloudResourceFullAccess**.
+Trying to negotiate with tencent cloud team to support this is on my todo-list though.~~

+Response Updated: 感谢反馈。DNS 解析已有 QCloudCNSFullAccess 策略，但需要加白才可使用。后续 DNS 解析会接入 CAM 。

+DNS reslution now already has QCloudCNSFullAccess strategy, but needs whitelist to be able to use (probably needs ticket?).
+Later this will be added to CAM (If I understand correctly this means it will be available just like other strategies).